OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 The preferred method of statically analyzing iOS apps involves using the original Xcode project files.
 Ideally, you will be able to compile and debug the app to quickly identify any potential issues with the source code.

 Black box analysis of iOS apps without access to the original source code requires reverse engineering.
 For example, no decompilers are available for iOS apps (although most commercial and open-source disassemblers can provide a pseudo-source code view of the binary), so a deep inspection requires you to read assembly code.
-We won't go into too much detail of assembly code in this chapter, but we will revisit the topic in the chapter "Reverse Engineering and Tampering on iOS."
+We won't go into too much detail of assembly code in this chapter, but we will revisit the topic in the chapter "Reverse Engineering and Tampering on iOS".

 The static analysis instructions in the following chapters are based on the assumption that the source code is available.